5 Written Questions

 5 Matching Questions

-- b telephone survey
+- on-site survey station

 5 Multiple Choice Questions

 - similarities between two things to a conclusion about some additional attribution of both things.